vsntll/vsntll/README.md

 ### Hi there 👋
+My name is Avie Vasantlal and as of 2024, I am a 2nd year Computer Engineering Student at Penn State.
+I have a background of C++, Python and Java which I plan to display here on my Github going into the future.
+I have a larger understanding of Electrical Engineering and may commit some Arduino code and such going into the future.

 <!--
 **vsntll/vsntll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.